folkzb/magalu/script-qa/cli-doc/dbaas/instances/get/help.md

 ## Product catalog:
 - Flags:
 - --cli.list-links enum[=table]   List all available links for this command (one of "json", "table" or "yaml")
-- --control.expand enum
-- Instance extra attributes or relations to show with the main query.
-When available, more than one value
-- can be informed using commas. e.g: '--control.expand="replicas"' (must be "replicas")
+- --control.expand enum           Instance extra attributes or relations to show with the main query.
+When available, more than one value can be informed using commas. e.g: '--control.expand="replicas"' (must be "replicas")
-- --exchange string               Exchange (default "dbaas-internal")
 - -h, --help                          help for get
-- --instance-id uuid              Instance Id: Database Instance Unique Id. (required)
+- --instance-id uuid              Value referring to instance Id. (required)
 - -v, --version                       version for get

 ## Other commands: